bfagundez/sequel_simple_migration/README.md

 sequel_simple_migration
 =======================

-An example of migrations usin sequel.
+An example of migrations using sequel.

 Execute the migration with: